Best Sit-Stand Conference Tables

 What to look for in an emerging market

 All that being said, the market is still new for this type of product, and customers are still deciding what to look for in sit-to-stand tables.
-We’ve assembled this comparison review with all this in mind to help you not only get the most bang for your buck by comparing key specs like tabletop size, but also to provide some guidance as to which conference tables best suit which type of buyer.
+We’ve assembled this comparison review with all this in mind to help you not only get the most bang for your buck by comparing key specs like tabletop size, but also to provide some guidance as to which standing height conference tables best suit which type of buyer.
 High weight capacity and electric height adjustment are features everyone can appreciate, but some customers may be more drawn towards a niche product, such as the Focal Upright Confluence, which features a more limited standing-height-only range and a manual crank for small height adjustments.

 Price: $ 2,999